Start your free 30-day trial.

 What is Hidden Content (White-Hat SEO)?

 Hidden content tactics in white-hat SEO refer to text, links, or other elements on a webpage that aren’t immediately visible when the page first loads.
 Instead, they’re hidden behind clickable buttons, hover actions, or expandable menus to provide additional information when needed.
-This includes the accordian-style FAQs, “read more” button, and product details hidden behind dropdowns.
+This includes the accordion-style FAQs, “read more” button, and product details hidden behind dropdowns.

-When done right, these “hidden content” can improve user experience, declutter your layout, and help mobile pages load faster.
+When done right, this “hidden content” can improve user experience, declutter your layout, and help mobile pages load faster.
 When done wrong, it can block search crawlers from discovering key content or even violate Google’s Spam Policies.

 Learn how crawlers process hidden and dynamic content: How to Optimize for AI Crawlers.